dallison/phaser/phaser/docs/phaser_user_guide.md

 ```

 Assigning one field proxy to another copies the field value; it does not rebind
 the destination proxy to the source message.
-Copying a generated ROS message
+Copying an owning generated ROS
-deep-copies its payload.
-Iterators, references, pointers, and string views into
+message deep-copies its payload, while copying a read-only message handle keeps
+a borrowed view of the caller-owned receive buffer.
+Iterators and string views
-a dynamic message can be invalidated by an operation that grows or compacts its
+into a dynamic message can be invalidated by an operation that grows or compacts
-payload buffer, so reacquire them after mutation.
+its payload buffer, so reacquire them after mutation.

 `CreateReadonly` messages support const field access and serialization.
 A
 non-const proxy operation requires a mutable message.

+Repeated strings index and iterate as `std::string_view`.
+Repeated and
+fixed-array messages index and iterate as generated message handles returned by
+value; `add_*` and `mutable_*` message accessors also return handles by value.
+The collection `Get()` helpers materialize owning vectors and may allocate.

 ### ROS1 intrinsic types
 The ROS frontend recognizes three singular protobuf message declarations and